-At The Law Offices of Michael T. Smith, your outrage is our outrage.
+At the Law Office of Michael T. Smith & Associates, your outrage is our outrage.
 When you’ve been discriminated against because you are male or female, are pregnant, have been sexually harassed, or are considered too old or too young, we don’t like to settle with those who have aggrieved you.
 We prefer to fight for justice.

 There are strong federal and Illinois laws protecting you from discrimination.
 Take advantage of all that they offer by hiring a seasoned and relentless sex and age discrimination lawyer in Naperville, and throughout northern Illinois and surrounding counties.

 When it comes to sex and age discrimination in the workplace, the Civil Rights Act of 1964 and the Age Discrimination in Employment Act of 1967 are the two most important laws in the land.
 According to the U.S. Equal Employment Opportunity Commission, each of these laws prohibits prejudicial action taken against employees in any aspect of employment including:

 Retaliation against an employee for filing a discrimination charge, participating in an investigation, or standing up to discriminatory practices